Federal Transit Administration (FTA), DOT.

 (8) Undertaking Projects in Advance

-The proposed circular revises this section to explain the different authorities that allow a recipient to incur costs on a project before grant approval, while still retaining their eligibility for reimbursement for eligibility after grant approval.
+The proposed circular revises this section to explain the different Start Printed Page 23822authorities that allow a recipient to incur costs on a project before grant approval, while still retaining their eligibility for reimbursement for eligibility after grant approval.
 The three types of authorities are Pre-award authority, letters of no prejudice (LONP), and advanced construction authority (ACA).
 This section discusses the distinction among these three authorities and the terms and conditions that apply equally to all three.

 E. Chapter VI—Program Management and Administrative Requirements